scikit-video/scikit-video/README.md

-Borrowing coding styles and conventions from scikit-image and scikit-learn, scikit-video is a Python module for video processing built on top of scipy, numpy, ffmpeg, and mediainfo.
+Borrowing coding styles and conventions from scikit-image and scikit-learn, scikit-video is a Python module for video processing built on top of scipy, numpy, and ffmpeg.

 This project is distributed under the 3-clause BSD.

+Visit the documentation at http://www.scikit-video.org

 ##Dependencies: